SeanOhAileasa/mls-scikit-learn-scipy-stats/README.md

 ii.
 Select an appropriate mathematical model of a real-world problem.

-Analysis of a real-world problem that might identify has a stochastic basis, and that there's some chance involved.
+Analysis of a real-world problem that might identify has a stochastic basis and some chance involved.
 On top of that, the next step is to determine the right way to look at that real-world problem.
-Is there a way of formulating it or modelling it using an off the shelf Statistical or Machine Learning ``Python`` library to frame that problem correctly?
+For example, is there a way to formulate or model it using an off-the-shelf Statistical or Machine Learning ``Python`` library to frame that problem correctly?

 iii.
 Select an appropriate cost function for a given Machine Learning task.